-While continuing to support the display assembly at a 90° angle with one hand, use a plastic opening tool to gently pry up and disconnect the front-facing camera and earpiece speaker cable connector from its socket on the logic board.
+While holding the display assembly at a 90° angle, use a plastic opening tool to gently disconnect the front-facing camera and earpiece speaker cable connector from the logic board.

 Pry up and disconnect the Home button cable connector from the logic board.

-Carefully pry up and disconnect the display data cable connector form the logic board.
-Lastly, pry up and disconnect the digitizer cable connector from the logic board.
+Carefully pry up and disconnect the display data cable connector from the logic board.
+Lastly, pry up and disconnect the digitizer cable connector from the same logic board.

 You can now safely remove the display assembly of the iPhone from the rear case.

 Remove one 2.3 mm Phillips #00 screw and one 3.1 mm Phillips #00 screw from the battery connector bracket located in the rear case a bit below the device’s SIM jack.

 Carefully remove the metal battery connector bracket from the rear case.

 Gently pry up and disconnect the battery connector underneath the bracket from its socket on the logic board using a plastic opening tool.

 Remove the 5 mm Phillips #00 screw and the 2.8 mm Phillips #00 screw that secure the 5 GHz WiFi antenna bracket to its location on the rear case directly above the battery.

 Use a pair of tweezers to lift the 5 GHz WiFi antenna bracket up and off the rear case.